Marking, feedback and planning

 However, schools should be mindful of the fact that many children and young people live in households with no or limited access to the internet or to the technology required to make use of online resources.
 Even in households with full internet access, the number of suitable online capable devices may be insufficient at any one time to meet the demands of home-working adults and children attempting to access educational materials or live learning sessions (livestreaming).
 Livestreaming involves sessions that take place online, in real time and involve direct interaction between teachers and pupils.

-The NASUWT is aware that the livestreaming of lessons directly to pupils raises particular issues and concerns.
+The NASUWT is aware that the livestreaming of lessons directly to pupils in their homes raises particular issues and concerns.
 Because of the particular issues in respect of data protection, safeguarding and ensuring that teachers are adequately protected, the Union advises caution in the use of such an approach.
-Consideration should always be given first to using an alternative remote learning approach before livestreaming is contemplated.
+Consideration should always be given first to using an alternative remote learning approach before livestreaming to pupils in their homes is contemplated.
 It should be recognised that there is no expectation from any UK government or administration that livestreaming lessons will be used.

-In all circumstances, it is unacceptable for schools to insist that teachers organise and deliver livestreamed sessions.
+In all circumstances, it is unacceptable for schools to insist that teachers organise and deliver livestreamed sessions to pupils in their homes.
+It is also not acceptable for these sessions, where they are used, to be recorded for use by pupils at another time.

 Teachers should consult the NASUWT checklist on the right/below if they are considering choosing to use livestreaming lessons as an approach or if issues in this respect arise in their school or college.